It was Willie Wallace–a jovial man with the presence of Jove–who started me out on the gumbo thing.

-At this point, add about four heaping tablespoons of basil and fresh chopped parsley, a bunch of chopped green onions, three tablespoons of leaf thyme, a tablespoon of oregano (more if you want, but be quite careful because it will make your gumbo bitter), a tablespoon of black pepper, a tablespoon of white pepper, and a teaspoon of cayenne.
-Blend this very well and begin tasting.
-You may very well want to add more garlic, and you certainly will want to add some salt.
-Some people like to put a few dashes of Tabasco sauce and a little lemon juice in at this point, but I add this at the end.
-Also adjust your liquid, adding more if needed.
-Cook this mixture on low heat for an hour or so, then turn off the heat and let the flavors set.
+At this point, add about three heaping tablespoons of dried basil, fresh or dried chopped parsley, a bunch of chopped green onions, two tablespoons of leaf thyme, and a tablespoon each of oregano, black pepper, white pepper, and a teaspoon of cayenne.
+Blend this very well and adjust your liquid.
+Leave on low heat for an hour or so, then off the heat and cover.

-Now you’re ready to add your seafood.
-Take about two pounds of small shrimp, and sauté with olive oil and garlic (I tend to have a heavy hand with the garlic, so you might want to taste your gumbo and use your own discretion).
+Take about two pounds of small shrimp (20-25 ct.), and sauté with olive oil and garlic (I tend to have a heavy hand with the garlic; use your own discretion).
 Add the shrimp to the gumbo mixture.
-Take also about a dozen small (3-5 oz.) catfish fillets (you can use any non-oily fish, but where I come from catfish is good and plentiful).
-Cut them into one inch chunks and poach them in a little of your stock water until just done.
-Add to the gumbo mixture.
-Then poach two dozen oysters in their liquor until their edges just curl and add them to the mixture.
+Take about a dozen small (3-5 oz.) catfish fillets (you can use any non-oily fish, but where I come from catfish is good and plentiful).
+Cut them into one inch chunks and poach until just done.
+Add to the gumbo mixture along with two dozen poached oysters.

 Bring back up to heat, being extremely careful not to scorch the bottom of the pot.
 (I can’t emphasize the importance of using a flame buster.)
 If the gumbo seems too thick, add a little more liquid.
 Adjust your salt and pepper.
 Serve over rice with a bare sprinkling of filé powder,